 - Grains are formed by hierarchical clustering of the graph.

-The modifier assigns the
+The modifier assigns a new property named

-Cluster output property to particles
+Grain to particles

 belong to any grain.